andrewmouldon/mixture-of-convolutions/README.md

 out = out.transpose(1, 2).contiguous().view(B, T, v_dim)

-# If used by the architecture, normalize the retrieved /
+# If used by the architecture, normalize the retrieved value /
 # sequence-mixing output before the output projection.
 #out = out_norm(out)